CsClown/bitcoin-buzz/README.md

 * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to test performance of site.
 * [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used for responsiveness check.
 * [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Used to validate the sites accessibility.
-* [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) - Used to test color contrast on the site
 * [Favicon](https://favicon.io/) - Used to create the favicon.
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness.
 * [ChatGPT](http://chatgpt.com) AI tool for troubleshooting and repetitive tasks.